azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

 **SQL Code Steps: Fabric Capacity Metrics Percentabe Query:**
+Duplicate workspace names are systematically eliminated by executing a join with the FabricWorkspacesList table, which reliably retrieves the most current workspace names during each execution cycle.
 A percentage output for each day and related workspace will be the output.
 You can potentially utilize this percentage and divide it by the daily cost via the Azure Portal to implement the chargeback process.
 Update the below table names to reflect your environment.
 ```
 WITH DailyTotal AS (
-    --Calculate total CU usage per day across all workspaces potentially use the percentage to multiple the overall bill cost per owner of workplace
+    --Calculate total CU usage per day across all workspaces potentially use the percentage to multiple the overall bill cost per owner of workspace
     SELECT
         CAST([Date] AS DATE) AS UsageDate,
         SUM(sum_CU) AS TotalDailyCU --Total CU for the day no storage